MacCracken/AgnosticOS/docs/articles/doom-in-107kb.md

 **April 3, 2026** — Cyrius doesn't exist.
 There is no language, no compiler, no assembler.
 There is a crates.io name squatting problem and a question: "why am I asking permission to publish my own code?"

 **April 3–8** — The question cascades.
 In six days, Cyrius goes from nothing to v2.2.2: a self-hosting compiler with multi-width types, native test/bench runners, fuzzing, and dependency resolution.
 215KB compiler.
 29KB seed.
-Zero external dependencies.
+Zero external dependencies. ([Full story](sovereign-compiler-vs-brute-force.md))

 **April 8, 3:31 AM** — First commit: `cyrius-doom` scaffolded.
 The compiler has never rendered a pixel.